Fact Sheet 494

 Crystal meth, methamphetamine, Crank, Glass, Tina, others

 A recent study found that gay men who use crystal meth have five times the risk of HIV infection as non-users.
 Serious and dangerous drug interactions are highly likely.
-When methamphetamine is used with ritonavir (Norvir, fact sheet 442), amphetamine levels can double or triple.
+When methamphetamine is used with ritonavir (Norvir, fact sheet 442), including when used for boosting other ARVs, amphetamine levels can double or triple.

 Ecstasy uses the same liver pathway as protease inhibitors.
 This can cause very high levels of ecstasy in the body of people taking protease inhibitors.
 There is one documented case report of a death due to an interaction between ecstasy and ritonavir.
 Ecstasy can also increase the risk of kidney stones when used with indinavir (Crixivan, fact sheet 441) due to dehydration.